-Take out your most monstrous disguises, Monday, October 31st Halloween returns!
-Origin of this festival and best places to celebrate it on the planet, we tell you everything in this article!
+On October 31st, get out your most monstrous disguises, Halloween is back!
+Origin of this holiday and best places to celebrate it on the planet, we tell you everything in this article!

 The term Halloween comes from the English phrase “All Hallows Eve” which means “The Eve of All Saints”.
 But contrary to what one might think, Halloween does not come from the United States!
 Indeed it is a Celt festival that appeared more than 2000 ago